-Let's take a look at the role that governance plays in the crypto markets, where crypto projects stand right now, and what it all means for investors.
+Let's take a look at the role that governance plays in the crypto markets, where government-backed crypto stands right now, and what it all means for investors.

 Governance is simply a collection of processes to control an entity.
 For instance, public companies are controlled by shareholders with voting rights.
 The Board of Directors is elected by shareholders to approve major transactions and ensure that the company's executives are acting in their best interest — they can even fire executives!